untoldengine/UntoldEngine/docs/UsingLoadingSystem.md

 To ensure proper export of .usdc files from Blender:

 1. Check the "Relative Paths" Option during export.
 This ensures that all referenced assets, such as textures, are correctly linked relative to the .usdc file.

-> Note: If you are testing out the engine, make sure the "Relative Path" is unchecked.

 ![usdcfileproperties](../images/modelexportblender.png)